 The ivory taffeta wedding dress designed for Diana, Princess of Wales, remains an iconic garment in royal wedding dress history, with the bodice of the dress featuring a piece of antique Carrick-ma-cross lace that once belonged to Prince Charles’ great-grandmother, Queen Mary.

-The wedding dress is now on display at a new exhibition, Royal Style in the Making at Kensington Palace, which closed on 02 January 2022.
+The wedding dress was on display in the exhibition Royal Style in the Making at Kensington Palace, which closed on 02 January 2022.

 The provenance of the historic lace is traced to a letter dated 8 July 1981 from Margaret Bartlett BEM, then Head of Work Room at the Royal School of Needlework and addressed to Diana’s wedding dress designers Elizabeth and David Emmanuel.